redwoodjs/redwood/docs/docs/realtime.md

 ![image](https://github.com/ahaywood/redwoodjs-streaming-realtime-demos/assets/1051633/e3c51908-434c-4396-856a-8bee7329bcdd)

-When deciding on how to offer realtime data updates in your RedwoodJS app, you’ll want to consider:
+When deciding on how to offer realtime data updates, you’ll want to consider:

 - How frequently do your users require information updates?
     - Determine the value of "real-time" versus "near real-time" to your users.
 Do they need to know in less than 1-2 seconds, or is 10, 30, or 60 seconds acceptable for them to receive updates?
     - Consider the criticality of the data update.
 Is it low, such as a change in shipment status, or higher, such as a change in stock price for an investment app?
     - Consider the cost of maintaining connections and tracking updates across your user base.
 Is the infrastructure cost justifiable?
     - If you don't require "real" real-time, consider polling for data updates on a reasonable interval.
 According to Apollo, [in most cases](https://www.apollographql.com/docs/react/data/subscriptions/), your client should not use subscriptions to stay up to date with your backend.
 Instead, you should poll intermittently with queries or re-execute queries on demand when a user performs a relevant action, such as clicking a button.
 - How are you deploying?
-Serverless or Serverful?
+Serverless or serverful?
     - Real-time options depend on your deployment method.
     - If you are using a serverless architecture, your application cannot maintain a stateful connection to your users' applications.
 Therefore, it's not easy to "push," "publish," or "stream" data updates to the web client.
         - In this case, you may need to look for third-party solutions that manage the infrastructure to maintain such stateful connections to your web client, such as [Supabase Realtime](https://supabase.com/realtime), [SendBird](https://sendbird.com/), [Pusher](https://pusher.com/), or consider creating your own [AWS SNS-based](https://docs.aws.amazon.com/sns/latest/dg/welcome.html) functionality.